ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 ## 1.3 Inputs

 OpenHPC doc and the automated script assumes some variables are defined.
-Define these for the following, see appendix A for details.
+Define these for the following sections.
+See appendix A for details.

 ```bash
 # tailor this